Ahmed-Ali/JSONExport/README.md

 * Supported languages management editor.

-Known Issues:
+Known Limitions:
 ========================
-* When exporting to subclasses of NSManagedObject some data types can not be exported.
+* When exporting to subclasses of NSManagedObject, some data types can not be exported.
 For example core data does not have data type for "array of strings"; in turn, if your JSON contains an array of strings, the exported file will not compile without you fixing the type mismatch.
+* When exporting subclasses of RLMObject, you will have to enter the default values of premitive types manually.
+This is because of dynamic properties limition that prevents you from having an optional premitive type.

 History log:
 ========================